bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

   <li>@-webkit-keyframes</li>
 </ul>

-The animation above is named slide, stated directly after the opening @keyframes rule.
+<p>The animation above is named slide, stated directly after the
+opening @keyframes rule.
 The different keyframe breakpoints are set using percentages, starting at 0% and working to 100% with an intermediate breakpoint at 50%.
 The keywords from and to could be used in place of 0% and 100% if wished.
 Additional breakpoints, besides 50%, may also be stated.
-The element properties to be animated are listed inside each of the breakpoints, left and top in the example above.
+The element properties to be animated are listed inside each of the breakpoints, left and top in the example above.</p>

-It is important to note, as with transitions only individual properties may be animated.
+<p>It is important to note, as with transitions only individual properties
+may be animated.
 Consider how you might move an element from top to bottom for example.
 Trying to animate from top: 0; to bottom: 0; will not work, because animations can only apply a transition within a single property, not from one property to another.
-In this case, the element will need to be animated from top: 0; to top: 100%;.
+In this case, the element will need to be animated from top: 0; to top: 100%;.</p>

 <h4>Animations Keyframes Demo</h4>

-Hover over the ball below to see the animation in action.
+<p>Hover over the ball below to see the animation in action.</p>

 <h4>Animation Name</h4>

-Once the keyframes for an animation have been declared they need to be assigned to an element.
+<p>Once the keyframes for an animation have been declared they need to be
+assigned to an element.
 To do so, the animation-name property is used with the animation name, identified from the @keyframes rule, as the property value.
-The animation-name declaration is applied to the element in which the animation is to be applied to.
+The animation-name declaration is applied to the element in which the animation is to be applied to.</p>

 ```
  1  .stage:hover .ball {